Quick installation by using easy install (Recommended)

 - To launch a session, verify that the X Window system and desktop environments are installed.

-The workgroup name is the domain name by default.
+The workgroup name, by default, is the domain name.
 To customize the workgroup in your environment, do the following:

 a.
 Create the /tmp/ctxinstall.conf file on the Linux VDA machine.

 a.
-Open Administrative Tools on the Delivery Controller.
+Open Administrative Tools on the domain controller.

 b.
 Select Active Directory Sites and Services.

 c.
-Add a correct subnet address for Subnets.
+Add a proper subnet address for Subnets.

-Easy install supports pure IPv6 as of Linux VDA 7.16.
-This enhancement has the following precondition and limitation:
+Easy install supports pure IPv6 starting from the Linux VDA 7.16.
+The following preconditions and limitations apply:

-- Your Linux repository must be configured to ensure that your machine can download required packages in pure IPv6 networks.
+- Your Linux repository must be configured to ensure that your machine can download the required packages over pure IPv6 networks.

-- Centrify is not supported in pure IPv6 networks.
+- Centrify is not supported on pure IPv6 networks.

 If your network is pure IPv6 and all your input is in proper IPv6 format, the VDA registers with the Delivery Controller through IPv6.
-If your network is a hybrid IPv4 and IPv6 world, the type of the first DNS IP address determines IPv4 or IPv6 is used for registration.
+If your network has a hybrid IPv4 and IPv6 configuration, the type of the first DNS IP address determines whether IPv4 or IPv6 is used for registration.

-If you choose Centrify as the method to join a domain, the ctxinstall.sh script needs the Centrify package.
+If you choose Centrify as the method to join a domain, the ctxinstall.sh script requires the Centrify package.
 There are two ways for ctxinstall.sh to get the Centrify package:

 Fetch the Centrify package from a local directory.
-Do the following to designate the directory of the Centrify package:
+To designate the directory of the Centrify package, do the following:

 a.
 Create the /tmp/ctxinstall.conf file on the Linux VDA server if it does not exist.